What’s Up In The Market

 COTW

-Source: St. Louis Federal Reserve.
+Source: WSJ.
 Commentary by Vestbridge Advisors, Inc.

 Vestbridge Advisors, Inc. (“VB”) Is registered with the US Securities and Exchange Commission as a registered investment advisor with principal offices at 3393 Bargaintown Road, Egg Harbor Township, NJ.
 The information contained in this publication is meant for informational purposes only and does not constitute a direct offer to any individual or entity for the sale of securities or advisory services.
 Advisory advice is provided to individuals and entities in those states in which VB is authorized to do business.
 For more detailed information on VB, please visit our website at www.Vestbridge. com and view our Privacy Policy and our ADV2 Disclosure Document that contains relevant information about VB.
 Although VB is a new organization, any references herein to the experience of the firm and its staff relates to prior experience with affiliated and nonaffiliated entities in similar investment-related activities.
 All statistical information contained herein was believed to be the most current available at the time of the publishing of this publication.